ITPrototype/ITPrototype.github.io/README.md

-Landing page for my Telegram channel lol
+Landing page for my Telegram channel

+SCSS test with Fazliddin